brunenberg/quote-normalizer-extension/README.md

 #### Chrome/Chromium Browsers
 1. Clone or download this repository
 2. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" in the top right
+3. Enable “Developer mode” in the top right
-4. Click "Load unpacked" and select the extension folder
+4. Click “Load unpacked” and select the extension folder
 5. The Quote Normalizer icon should appear in your toolbar

 #### Firefox
 1. Clone or download this repository
 2. Open Firefox and navigate to `about:debugging`
-3. Click "This Firefox" in the left sidebar
+3. Click “This Firefox” in the left sidebar
-4. Click "Load Temporary Add-on"
+4. Click “Load Temporary Add-on”
 5. Select the `manifest.json` file from the extension folder

 ## Usage

 ### Basic Setup
 1. Click the Quote Normalizer icon in your browser toolbar
-2. Toggle "Enable Quote Normalization" to activate the extension
+2. Toggle “Enable Quote Normalization” to activate the extension
 3. Choose your preferred quote style:
-   - **Straight quotes**: `" "` and `' '`
+   - **Straight quotes**: `“ ”` and `‘ ’`
    - **Curly quotes**: `“ ”` and `‘ ’`

 ### Visual Normalization
 The extension can also display normalized quotes directly on web pages.
-This is a visual-only change that doesn't affect the actual page content and is reversed when the extension is disabled.
+This is a visual-only change that doesn‘t affect the actual page content and is reversed when the extension is disabled.

 ## Settings